christiancasey/zodiac-glossary/README.md

 # The Zodiac Glossary

+## ZODIAC – Ancient Astral Science in Transformation

+This glossary of ancient terms is only one facet of the [Zodiac Project](https://www.geschkult.fu-berlin.de/e/zodiac/index.html), an ERC-funded academic research project hosted at the Freie Universität Berlin.

 ## Work-in-Progress Webpages

 Visit the new permanent address of the Zodiac Glossary: [zodiac.fly.dev](https://zodiac.fly.dev) to keep up with the latest features as they become available.